takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 Performs the precomputation and updates the `textures` property.

 This is an async function that performs precomputation incrementally over multiple frames so that you can render a meaningful result earlier.
-It doesn’t need to be awaited because the textures in the `textures` property are allocated when the instance is created.
+It doesn't need to be awaited because the textures in the `textures` property are allocated when the instance is created.

 #### dispose